nicolassalok1/PaperTradingApp/README.md

 To run it manually:
 python scripts/run_mvc_autofix.py

-To refresh the Alpaca optionable tickers CSV used by the Options UI: python scripts/build_optionable_universe.py
+To generate the Alpaca optionable tickers CSV required by the Options UI, run: python scripts/build_optionable_universe.py